+You are required to attend your own class session and cannot move from session to session.
 The structure of the class is as follows:

-- 1. First 1.5 hours is a lecture.
+- 1. First 1.5 hours is an on-line lecture.
 This will be recorded and shared for 72 hours. - 2.
 The remainder of the class time is devoted to you posting or responding to something related to the topic that week.
-This can be done right after class or MUST be done before the next class. - 3.
+It is highly recommended that this should be completed soon after the current class or MUST be done before the next class.
+THERE ARE NO LATE SUBMISSIONS.
+A GRADE OF ZERO WILL BE ASSIGNED. - 3.
 Your online participation will be evaluated.